-Historically, park and ride facilities have been developed in strategic locations, generally beyond a five kilometre distance from the Centre CityGreater Downtown.
-These facilities intercept vehicles at the earliest opportunity and help to reduce congestion closer to Centre City.Greater Downtown.
+Historically, park and ride facilities have been developed in strategic locations, generally beyond a five kilometre distance from the Greater Downtown.
+These facilities intercept vehicles at the earliest opportunity and help to reduce congestion closer to Greater Downtown.
 This also helps to protect established inner city communities from undesirable traffic problems.

-However park and ride facilities must be planned in concert with other transit access modes (e.g., feeder buses, walking, cyclingwheeling and passenger dropoff).
+However park and ride facilities must be planned in concert with other transit access modes (e.g., feeder buses, walking, wheeling and passenger dropoff).
 Excessive parking detracts from the goal of maintaining an effective feeder bus service and may limit opportunities for TOD.
-For these reasons, the determination of park and ride requirements has been based on consistent application of Council- approved guidelines.
+For these reasons, the determination of park and ride requirements has been based on consistent application of Councilapproved guidelines.

-The current-park and ride strategy should-bereviewed to consider current and future needs for park and ride, as well as the overall parking strategy for TOD nodes.
-Alternatives such as sharing parking with complementary developments (e.g., shopping centres, movie theatres, churches), structured parking and flexible guidelines for park and ride for Activity Centres and CorridorsMain Streets should be considered in order to reduce the footprint of park and ride development in strategic locations.
+The park and ride strategy should consider current and future needs for park and ride, as well as the overall parking strategy for TOD nodes.
+Alternatives such as sharing parking with complementary developments (e.g., shopping centres, movie theatres, churches), structured parking and flexible guidelines for park and ride for Activity Centres and Main Streets should be considered in order to reduce the footprint of park and ride development in strategic locations.

-Parking and greenNatural Infrastructure
+Parking and Natural Infrastructure